anon-dot-com/examples/connect-ios-swiftui/README.md

 # Anon iOS SDK SwiftUI Example

-0. Using your credentials provided by Anon, go to `connect-ios-swiftui/ContentView.swift` and fill in the values `clientId` and `appUserIdToken`.
+1. Paste your (SDK Client ID) `ANON_CLIENT_ID` and (User Token) `ANON_USER_ID_TOKEN` environment variables from https://console.anon.com into `Tokens.xcconfig`.

-1. Open the `connect-ios-swiftui` project in VS Code.
+1. Open Xcode and select `LinkApp` as the build target.

-2. Press "Run Build" on "iPhone".
+1. Build and Run to see a basic Anon Integration in your iOS simulator, or
+    1. adjust the **Bundle ID** to one that your organization controls and test locally on your device